GTK-lab/introNGS/_episodes/01-fastqc.md

 >
 > Errors here usually indicate a general loss of quality within a run.
 Evaluation with tile quality might shed insight to error.
 >
 > * For long runs this may be alleviated through quality trimming.
+> * Read filtering based on quality can also be done to remove reads in the bad sectors.
 {: .callout}

 ## Per Base Sequence Content